lscalese/global-archiver-sample/README.md

 Open the management portal on the current primary node and check global mapping for the namespace `USER` and compare with global mapping on the backup node.
-The global mapping for the archived data is missing.
+The global mapping for the archived data is missing on the backup node.

 Now stop the current primary to force the backup node to become primary.